quasarframework/quasar-testing/packages/e2e-cypress/README.md

 > Check out how to use these commands, and other recipes about testing Quasar UI components, into our [automated tests suite](./src/templates/typescript/src/components/___tests__).

 You must have a running dev server in order to run integration tests.
-The scripts added by this AE automatically take care of this: `yarn test:e2e` and `yarn test:e2e:ci` will launch `quasar dev` when starting up the tests and kill it when cypress process ends.
+The scripts added by this AE automatically take care of this: `test:e2e` and `test:e2e:ci` will launch `quasar dev` when starting up the tests and kill it when cypress process ends.

 This AE is a wrapper around Cypress, you won't be able to use this or understand most of the documentation if you haven't read [the official documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html).